SinhaShambhavi/LibrarianBot/README.md

 4. Open **https://web.telegram.org/** in your browser and search for ccnlp17bot named librbot.

-5. You're done and let's chat with your Robot via browser.
+5. You're done and let's chat with your Robot.